-The school might contact you first if they think your child could use some extra support.
+The school might contact you to talk about the support they can give your child.
 They will work with you to discuss and reflect on your child's strengths and needs and to jointly agree on the provision needed to support them.

 Before meeting the school you might want to...